Yoffi/Yoffi/README.md

 - 👋 Hi, I’m @Yoffi
 - 👀 I’m interested in digitalisation of music, frontend artystuff and building forums
 - 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on something easy
 - 📫 DM or reach out to me telepathically, but DM is probably easier.